OccultSlolem/PediaTrac-iOS/README.md

 ### Other setup

-Inside InfluPeach -> HelperScripts are some scripts that hold settings that are referenced by the views in this project several times, including
+Inside PediaTrac -> HelperScripts are some scripts that hold settings that are referenced by the views in this project several times, including
 - ``TermsPrivacy.swift``: Includes links to your Terms & Conditions and Privacy Policy.
 Referenced by the sign up view (the links in the view will correspond to what links you set them to in this file)

 [swift-image]:https://img.shields.io/badge/swift-5.0-orange.svg